Are you thinking about going on an exchange?

 *Under "program" in USAC's webpage you can find out if a program is classed as s specialty program or not."

-All Erasmus students recieve a grant.
-The amount varies from year to year, but the minimum amount is 200 Euros per month.
+All Erasmus students are eligible for a grant.
+The amount is between 360-420 euro/month.
 Students with disabilities can choose to apply for an extra grant to cover additional costs incurred through the exchange.
-You are not required to submit a separate application for your Erasmus grant, but will receive more information about the grant once you have been offered your Erasmus exchange place.
-You are eligible to apply to an Erasmus study placement only once.
+Students with children are also able to receive some extra funding.
+You will receive more information about the grant once you have been offered an Erasmus exchange placement.

 Nordplus (the Nordic Countries)